 Pre-soaking wood chips has become popular because it’s seen as way of tempering the high potential burning temperatures of wood, while smoking is intended to be a barbecue method that requires low temperatures maintained over a long time.
 Because electric smokers often have inbuilt temperature controls, soaking wood chips isn’t really necessary.

-However soaking wood chips can do much more than help regulate temperature.
+However soaking wood chips can do much more than help regulate the temperature in your smoker.
 Let’s take a look at why you might not want to prepare your chips for electric smoking.

 Why do we soak wood chips?